FlynnStudios/portable-cocktail-machine/README.md

 - a removable liquid container;
 - a custom multi-part enclosure designed for FDM fabrication.

-The goal was to move beyond a conceptual product model and develop a physically integrated prototype in which the electrical and mechanical subsystems could be assembled and tested together.
+The goal was to move beyond a conceptual product model and develop a physically integrated prototype in which the electrical, mechanical, and fluid-handling subsystems could be assembled and tested together.

 ---

 ## Highlights

 - **1S Li-ion battery-powered architecture**
-- USB-C 5-V power input and battery charging
+- USB-C 5 V power input and battery charging
-- Dedicated regulated logic supply
+- Dedicated regulated logic power
-- **12-V boost rail** for pump operation
+- **12 V boost rail** for pump operation
 - MAX17048 battery monitoring
 - STM32L412C8T6-based control architecture
 - LCD + rotary encoder / button interface
-- Pump control through MOSFET switching
+- MOSFET-based pump control
 - Full Fusion 360 mechanical assembly
 - Custom FDM-printable threaded container interface
 - Dedicated PCB, pump, and LCD mounting features
-- Detailed mechanical assembly and part drawings
+- Detailed mechanical part and assembly drawings
-- Bench pump testing and full physical prototype assembly
+- Bench pump testing and complete physical prototype assembly

 ---

 ## My Contributions

-My primary ownership was in the **power electronics, mechanical design, prototype integration, and team coordination** portions of the project.
+My primary work focused on **power electronics, mechanical design, prototype integration, and team coordination**.

 - Led the four-person team through design reviews, subsystem development, and prototype integration.
-- Co-developed the overall electrical schematic and owned the power-management section.
+- Co-developed the overall system schematic, with primary ownership of the power-management section.
-- Designed the 1S Li-ion power architecture, including USB-C input, battery charging, logic power regulation, 12-V pump power conversion, and battery monitoring.
+- Designed the 1S Li-ion power architecture, including USB-C input, battery charging, regulated logic power, 12 V pump power conversion, and battery monitoring.
-- Designed the complete mechanical enclosure and assembly in Fusion 360.
+- Independently designed the complete mechanical enclosure and assembly in Fusion 360.
 - Developed custom FDM-printable threaded interfaces and mechanical clearances for the removable container.
 - Designed dedicated mounting structures for the PCB, pump, LCD, and enclosure components.
 - Produced detailed mechanical part and assembly drawings.
 - Coordinated electrical, firmware, and mechanical integration toward the completed physical prototype.
 - Supported subsystem testing and final prototype assembly.

+### Team Collaboration

+The project was developed collaboratively across electrical, firmware, and mechanical work.

+Within the shared system design, I owned the power-management section of the schematic and independently developed the mechanical enclosure and assembly.
+I also led system-level integration and team coordination.

-> **Contribution boundary:** The MCU/control schematic and most of the embedded firmware were primarily developed by teammates.
-The PCB layout shown in this repository was not completed or fabricated and is included only as work-in-progress design documentation.
+The MCU/control schematic and most of the embedded firmware were primarily developed by other team members.
+They are included in this repository only where useful for documenting the architecture and integration of the complete system.

 ---

 ## System Architecture

-The prototype combines two main electrical power domains with an embedded control and fluid-handling path.
+The prototype combines two main electrical power domains with embedded control and a fluid-handling path.

 ```text
                  USB-C 5 V